 Throughout this treatment, you will wear dark protective glasses.
 IPL should not be painful, though you may experience a slight sting or snapping sensation, similar to a snap from a small rubber band.
 The total time required to complete your treatment will vary depending on the size of the area being treated.
 On average, you can expect a typical IPL photofacial to take about 20-30 minutes.

-Most patients will require multiple IPL treatments, typically between three and six sessions to reach their best possible results.
+Most patients will require multiple IPL treatments for the best possible results, typically between three and six sessions.
 On average, these treatment sessions are scheduled about one month apart to allow the skin to heal.
 During your consultation, Dr. Damstetter can explain your treatment plan and what you can expect.

 IPL does not require downtime, however, you can expect side effects including redness and sensitivity.
 Most patients describe this as similar to a sunburn.
 These effects typically last only a couple of days.

 After your IPL treatment, you will see results slowly progress as the skin heals after the first few days and subsequent improvements as you receive further treatment sessions.